nancyalaswad90/30-days-of-udacity-computer-vision/README.md

   - working on Career Portal - Research Your Career Options (Progress 55%)
   - working in my github and upload 2 projects

+Day 24:

+working on Career Portal - Research Your Career Options (Progress 65%) working in my github